How to get useful documentation feedback (not comma debates)

 “Hey, can you review this?”

-Two days later, I had 10 comments.
-Four of them were about commas.
-Two more about whether colons introducing lists should be bold or not.
-Another spent three paragraphs debating whether “setup” should be one word or two.
+Two days later I had 10 comments.
+Four were about commas.
+Two more debated whether colons introducing lists should be bold.
+Another spent three paragraphs on whether “setup” should be one word or two.

 Not a single comment mentioned that step 4 was completely broken.
 The command I told users to run didn’t actually work.